-Create Hadoop clusters in HDInsight by using Resource Manager templates
+Create Apache Hadoop clusters in HDInsight by using Resource Manager templates

 In this article, you learn several ways to create Azure HDInsight clusters using Azure Resource Manager templates.
 For more information, see Deploy an application with Azure Resource Manager template.
 To learn about other cluster creation tools and features, click the tab selector on the top of this page or see Cluster creation methods.